 Mans takes us on a spiritual journey filled with nostalgia, love, heartbreak, heartache, history, sadness, healing, strength, survival and so much more.

-Mans takes us down the painful past that Black women in this country faced at the hands of white male doctors with poems like “A Pouring Thing” and “Birthing Babies Not Her Own.”
+“A Pouring Thing” and “Birthing Babies Not Her Own,” took us down the painful past that Black women in this country faced at the hands of white male doctors.
 She made us say their names with “The Girl Who Didn’t Die,” and “Missing Girls.”

 I thought about past loves and heartaches with poems like, “Even After,” and “Conversations.”
 I felt my heart burst with joy while reading, “Dear First Lady, ” “Nola,” and “The 39 Bus Makes Stops in the South Ward.”
-Those poems made me feel at home, and it was this feeling that let me know for sure that Black women everywhere share a kinship and secret handshake that we have because we are Black and girls.
+Those poems made me feel at home, and it was this feeling that let me know for sure that Black women everywhere share a kinship and secret handshake.

 By the end of this book, I wanted to hug my mother and thank her for simply being, call my aunties and tell them I love them, kiss my sister’s, press my cheek up against my little niece’s cheek (it’s our thing), and call my bestie to thank her for being the keeper of my secrets.

 These poems are like the cover–a rite of passage.
-These poems are the literal answer to the question that Carroll asked Shange back in 1995.
-I encourage every Black girl to purchase this book of poems, purchase two, one for yourself and one for another Sistah Girl.
+They are the answer to the question that Carroll asked Shange back in 1995.
+I encourage every Black girl to purchase this book of poems–purchase two, one for yourself and one for another Sistah Girl.